 The application form is located at http://app.osc.edu/cgi-bin/app/.
 A complete application comprises the following items:

 - Contact information of new authorized users

 - Contact information of at least three recommended reviewers

 - Electronic version of PI’s resume

-- Publications list (publications, presentations, and articles that acknowledge OSC)
+- Publications list (publications, presentations, and articles that cite OSC)

 - Justification and performance (quantitative estimation of the number of RUs per run times; the number of runs for the estimated duration of the request; performance reports of the code to be used or explanations about performance; report of any optimization performed on the code